-6.7.8 In general, it is recommended that such requests are declined as the offence of prejudicing an investigation greatly restricts the ability to make such disclosures.
+7.7.8In general, it is recommended that such requests are declined as the offence of prejudicing an investigation greatly restricts the ability to make such disclosures.
 It is recommended that accountancy firms do not respond to questions in professional enquiry letters concerning either their satisfaction as to the identity of an entity or natural person or as to whether any external report has been made or contemplated.
 Accountancy firms may wish to consider a standard wording in such responses to the effect that the legislation precludes them from responding to such queries.

-Data protection - including subject access requests
+Data protection-- including subject access requests

-- 6.7.9 Under the Data Protection Legislation accountancy firms need not comply with data subject access requests that are likely to prejudice the prevention, detection, investigation and prosecution of criminal offences and the execution of criminal penalties.
+7.7.9Under the Data Protection Legislation accountancy firms need not comply with data subject access requests that are likely to prejudice the prevention, detection, investigation and prosecution of criminal offences and the execution of criminal penalties.
 Similarly, personal data that relates to knowledge or suspicion of MLTF (i.e., data that has been processed to help prevent or detect crime) should not be disclosed under a subject access request especially as to do so could constitute tipping off.
-Both of these exceptions apply to the personal data likely to be contained in records relating to internal MLTF reports and STRs. - 6.7.10 Personal data exempt from one subject access request may no longer be exempt at the time of a subsequent request (perhaps because the original suspicion has by then been proved false).
+Both of these exceptions apply to the personal data likely to be contained in records relating to internal MLTF reports and STRs.

+7.7.10Personal data exempt from one subject access request may no longer be exempt at the time of a subsequent request (perhaps because the original suspicion has by then been proved false).
 When a firm receives a data subject access request covering personal data in its possession, it should always consider whether the exception applies to that specific request regardless of any history of previous requests relating to the same data.
 These deliberations will usually involve the MLRO, or other designated person, and the data protection officer.
 It is recommended that the thinking behind any decision to grant or refuse access is documented.

-7 RECORD KEEPING
+8 RECORD KEEPING

-- Why may existing document retention policies need to be changed? - What should be considered regarding retention policies? - What considerations apply to STRs and directions, orders and authorisations relating to investigations? - What considerations apply to training records? - Where should reporting records be located? - What do accountancy firms need to do regarding third-party arrangements? - What are the requirements regarding the deletion of personal data?
+- •Why may existing document retention policies need to be changed? - •What should be considered regarding retention policies? - •What considerations apply to STRs and directions, orders and authorisations relating to investigations? - •What considerations apply to training records? - •Where should reporting records be located? - •What do accountancy firms need to do regarding third-party arrangements? - •What are the requirements regarding the deletion of personal data?

-7.1 Why may existing document retention policies need to be changed?
+8.1Why may existing document retention policies need to be changed?

-- 7.1.1 Records relating to CDD, the business relationship and occasional transactions must be kept for five years from the end of the client relationship.
-More specifically, records must be kept of clients' identity, the supporting evidence of verification of identity (in each case including the original and any updated records), the firm's business relationships with them (i.e. including any non- engagement related documents relating to the client relationship) and details of any occasional transactions and details of monitoring of the relationship. - 7.1.2 All records related to an occasional transaction must be retained for five years after the date of the transaction. - 7.1.3 The 2010 Act does not specify the medium in which records should be kept, but they must be readily retrievable.
+8.1.1Records relating to CDD, the business relationship and occasional transactions must be kept for five years from the end of the client relationship.
+More specifically, records must be kept of clients' identity, the supporting evidence of verification of identity (in each case including the original and any updated records), the firm's business relationships with them (i.e. including any non-engagement related documents relating to the client relationship) and details of any occasional transactions and details of monitoring of the relationship.

+8.1.2All records related to an occasional transaction must be retained for five years after the date of the transaction.
+A member of An Garda Siochana may give an Accountancy Firm a direction in writing to retain documents and other records for a period, up to a maximum of 5 years, additional to the initial 5 year period.

+8.1.3The 2010 Act does not specify the medium in which records should be kept, but they must be readily retrievable.

-7.2 What should be considered regarding retention policies?
+8.2What should be considered regarding retention policies?